‘Roseanne’ Revival: Laurie Metcalf Talks About Her Return To TV As Jackie Harris

 Laurie Metcalf recently revealed that returning to the Roseanne set 20 years after the original finale was an emotional experience.
 The entire original cast has signed on for the long-awaited reunion series, including Johnny Galecki (The Big Bang Theory) and both actresses who played Becky Conner.
 Sadly, Glenn Quinn, who played Becky’s husband Mark on the original show, passed away in 2002.

-“The feeling on the set was so surreal,” Laurie told the Guardian.
+“The feeling on the set was so surreal,” Laurie told The Guardian.
 “We really did make a family.
 It was as if we had spent a week away from each other.”

 Roseanne returns for a nine-episode run starting March 27 on ABC.